Current Placement Opportunities:

 BRISSC has a long herstory of sharing skills and expertise with women who wish to work in sexual violence prevention and support work.
-BRISSC has offered placements with students from a variety of study backgrounds including but not limited to TAFE, Bachelor of Social Work, Counselling and Social Sciences.
+BRISSC has offered placements with students from a variety of study backgrounds including but not limited to TAFE, Bachelor of Social Work, and Social Sciences.

 What students will be involved with:

 BRISSC is committed to supporting students in developing a feminist framework and sharing skills and knowledge.
 As part of BRISSC’s aim of working toward a community consciousness committed to ending sexual violence against women and children, we provide students with opportunities to develop knowledge and skills in: a collective-based organisation; consensus-based decision-making; social action; community education; group work; and support work.
 We also encourage students to bring and negotiate new ideas and projects with the Collective.

 Due to the complex nature of sexual assault support work, only qualified and experienced workers may provide face-to-face counselling.
 Students, however can be involved in learning about support work through peer-based de-briefing and supervision, where there will be many opportunities to hear about the issues that are explored in support work.